Unleash a Storehouse of Vital Energy with this Single Lifestyle Experimentby Scott Jeffrey

 Gaffigan isn’t alone.
 Overeating is a cultural phenomenon.

-And I’m not just talking about the obesity epidemic in America.
+And I’m not just talking about the obesity epidemic.

 I’m a relatively skinny person.
-I’ve always eaten moderately.
-And I’m conscious about the type and quality of the food I consume.
+I eat moderately.
+And I’m highly conscious of the type and quality of the food I consume.

 Yet like Gaffigan, I haven’t been hungry in over a decade.
 And up until recently, I never knew what it was like to actually feel my stomach empty.